A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Quantum geomertainty relation

-where $s$ is the environment variable, $\varpi=\varpi\left( s,\hat{A},\hat{B} \right)$ is quantumetric function.
-The variance form is $\sigma _{A}^{2}\sigma _{B}^{2}=\wp \left( s,\hat{A},\hat{B} \right)$, then $\wp \left( s,\hat{A},\hat{B} \right)={{\varpi }^{2}}\left( s,\hat{A},\hat{B} \right)$. \end{theorem} Note that this abstract form is for a real reality, $\varpi\left( s,\hat{A},\hat{B} \right)$ and $\wp \left( s,\hat{A},\hat{B} \right)$ are real functions, obviously, as we see, the environment variable $s$ has joined the quantum process, and then it forms a complete system.
+Note that this abstract form is for a real reality, $\varpi\left( s,\hat{A},\hat{B} \right)$ and $\wp \left( s,\hat{A},\hat{B} \right)$ are real functions, obviously, as we see, the environment variable $s$ has joined the quantum process, and then it forms a complete system.
 The precise formula of the $\varpi\left( s,\hat{A},\hat{B} \right)$ or $\wp \left( s,\hat{A},\hat{B} \right)$ needs to seek to fit the physical truth, especially, to be compatible with the physical facts and experiments data are the factors to check a theory that is right or not.
 Meanwhile, we're positively convinced that quantumetric function is a certain formula which contains the GGC and the GAC.
 Surely, the quantumetric function induce a related inequality in generally, in other words, there exists an inequality based on the quantumetric function for general case.
 Based on the derivation of the geometric Schr\"{o}dinger uncertainty relation, we have adequate reasons to say that the inequality is just an approximate representation for the measurements of observables, contrarily, it is convinced that the quantumetric function truly holds for a complete description for a new quantum mechanics and derives relevant inequality.